promisethedeveloper/chow/README.md

 I plan on using data from the Yelp Fusion API to get information about the stores and restaurants.

 My data schema design will have a users, businesses, and favorites table.
 The relationship between the users and businesses tables will be a many-to-many relationship.
 The favorites table will be the join table that will create the many-to-many relationships.
 My users' table will store the first name, last name, email address, and password of a user.
-The password will be hashed using bycrpt to make sure that the user’s password is never compromised.
+The password will be hashed using bcrypt to make sure that the user’s password is never compromised.
 My businesses table will store the yelp API id of a store/restaurant.

 The user flow of my website will be a User inputting name of the store/restaurant and location.
 A page of stores/restaurants that match the inputs is returned to them, they can select a particular store, get the address of the store, and a google map that can take them to the store’s address is shown to them.
 Users can also add stores/restaurants to their favorites and retrieve them whenever they want.